NAB gears up to arrest Nawaz, Maryam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB) on Saturday started the process to arrest former prime minister Muhammad Nawaz Sharif, daughter Maryam Nawaz and son-in-law Captain (retd) Muhammad Safdar after receiving their arrest warrants from the Accountability Court-I.
+ISLAMABAD: The National Accountability Bureau (NAB) Saturday started the process to arrest former prime minister Muhammad Nawaz Sharif, daughter Maryam Nawaz and son-in-law Captain (R) Muhammad Safdar after receiving their arrest warrants from the Accountability Court-I.

-The Accountability Court-I on Friday announced the much-awaited verdict in the Avenfield Apartments case sentencing Nawaz to 10 years in jail, Maryam seven years and husband Captain (retd) Safdar one year.
+The Accountability Court-I on Friday announced the much-awaited verdict in the Avenfield Apartments case sentencing Nawaz to 10 years in jail, Maryam seven years and husband Captain (R) Safdar one year.

 The court issued their arrest warrants on Saturday.